 Lowry Adventist College & Group of Institutions is part of the worldwide network of Educational Institutions operated by the Seventh-day Adventist (SDA) Church Organization.

 The Organization runs more than 300 Schools and Colleges in India and around 10,000 schools and 150 Colleges and Universities all over the world.

 It also runs Hospitals, Old Age Homes, Orphanages and other Welfare centres around the globe and has been serving the society irrespective of caste, creed and religion.

 It works in collaboration with UNO, WHO, UNICEF, UNESCO and other world bodies to promote peace, harmony and universal brotherhood.

 Bertha and Gentry G. Lowry in 1909

-Lowry Memorial College and Group of Institutions has the following units:
+Lowry Adventist College & Group of Institutions has the following units:

-- Higher Secondary School – ICSE & ISC
+- Lowry Memorial Higher Secondary School – ICSE & ISC (Science & Commerce)

 - Adventist College of Nursing – B.Sc.(N), M.Sc.(N)